Glo (company): Overview

-In 2011, GLO became the first telecommunication company to build an $800 million high-capacity fibre-optic cable known as Glo-1, a submarine cable from the United Kingdom to Nigeria.
+In 2011, GLO became the first telecommunications company to build an $800 million high-capacity fibre-optic cable known as Glo-1, a submarine cable from the United Kingdom to Nigeria.
 It is the first successful submarine cable from the United Kingdom to Nigeria.

-Globacom has the following strategic business units: Glo mobile, Glo Broad Access, Glo Gateway and Glo-1.
+Globacom has the following strategic business units: Glo mobile, Glo Broad Access, Glo Gateway, and Glo-1.

 Ownership

 GLO is privately owned by the Mike Adenuga Group which also consists of Cobblestone Properties and Estates, a real estate and property development company, Conoil PLC, a petroleum marketing company, and Conoil Producing, a crude exploration and production company.

 Strategic business units

 Glo Mobile

 Glo Mobile, a subsidiary of Globacom, is Nigeria's second largest Mobile Network Operator.
 In the first year of operation, it had one million subscribers in over 87 towns in Nigeria and over 120 billion Naira in revenues.
 Glo Mobile has now spread to other African countries, namely Benin and Ghana.
+Glo later sold its Ghana subsidiary to Airtel when it exited the mobile communication space of Ghana to focus on enterprise telecom services.
 Glo Mobile's subscriber base in Nigeria stood at over 45 million by December 2018.

-As at November, 2020, the subscription level has hit 54 million.
+By November 2020, the subscription level had hit 54 million, but by September 2024, the subscription level had dropped to 19.1 million.